Multi-relational Network Autoregression Model with Latent Group Structures: Real Data Applications

-Performing similar investigation on the user dimension, one can find that the social network effect in the first group appears to be significantly negative ($\wh\lambda_1^{(1)} = -0.02$), whereas corresponding coefficients in the other two groups are positive.
-This implies that user activities in the first group are influenced oppositely by their friends' behaviors, whereas in the other groups, users are still positively influenced by their friends.
-Considering that the social network effect is generally found to be positive on the choice of restaurant \citep{tiwari2016social,fe2023social}, it is of interest to look closer into this user subgroup and explain why they react negatively toward actions of friends they follow.
+Performing a similar investigation on the user dimension, one can find that the social network effect in Group 1 appears to be significantly negative ($\wh\lambda_1^{(1)} = -0.02$), whereas corresponding coefficients in the other two groups are positive.
+This implies that user activities in Group 1 are influenced oppositely by their friends' behaviors, whereas in the other groups, users are still positively influenced by their friends.
+By scrutinizing deeper into users in Group 1, we found that their average duration after joining Yelp is longer than in Groups 2 and 3.
+This finding aligns with existing works showing that the social effects would decrease as the users' membership duration prolongs \citep{irit2011social, aral2011creating}.
+Further, the social network effect is the largest in Group 3, i.e., $\wh \lambda_3^{(1)} = 0.024$.
+The network in-degree and out-degree of users in this group are higher than in Groups 1 and 2, which is visualized in the left panel of Figure \ref{fig:degree_alpha}.
+The phenomenon of larger network degrees associated with larger social network effects has been extensively validated in literature \citep{shawndra2006network, hinz2011seeding, susarla2012social}.
+Therefore, the business owners can implement a precision marketing strategy targeting users in Group 3, who have stronger network effects.

-Further, we discuss how the response relates to user and district level covariates.
-Firstly, concerning user-related covariates, we observe that users who receive more ``useful'' tags for their reviews in the last quarter tend to write more reviews in the subsequent quarter.
-This reflects an encouraging effect on user behavior, indicating that users may become more active when their comments are valued as ``valuable'' by others.
-Secondly, regarding district-related covariates, we find that districts with higher star ratings in the last quarter tend to attract more customers on this platform, subsequently leading to an increase in the number of reviews in the next quarter.
-This underscores the positive impact of high ratings on customer engagement and review generation.
+Besides, the estimated $\wh\balpha$ values are all positive, indicating a positive self-motivated effect overall, whose values are visualized in the right panel of Figure \ref{fig:degree_alpha}.
+Specifically, the momentum effect on the review number is the largest for the Group 1 users' evaluation on the Group 2 districts, i.e., $\wh\alpha_{12} = 0.193$.
+This implies that users in Group 1 have higher self-driven persistency in the historical reviews than the other groups, while they exhibit smaller social network effects.